vekatze/neut/book/src/commands.md

 └──────────┴──> D (1.3)
 ```

-So we don't have to rain on their happy parade in Waikiki Beach.
+So we can adopt the fixed version immediately.

 ## `neut create`